best-practice-and-impact/govcookiecutter-lite/CODE_OF_CONDUCT.md

 Where this Code of Conduct says:

-- "Project", we mean this GitHub repository, `govcookiecutter` ;
+- "Project", we mean this GitHub repository, `govcookiecutter-lite` ;
-- "Maintainer", we mean active developers of `govcookiecutter`; and
+- "Maintainer", we mean active developers of `govcookiecutter-lite`; and
 - "Leadership", we mean `best-practice-and-impact` organisation owners, line managers, and other leadership within the Office for National Statistics.